 We moved to QLD (from Perth) and it was a tough road of managing my illness whilst mothering a now determined little girl without any family support.
 My treatment plan evolved as the months ticked by and included herbal medicine, reiki, kinesiology and daily meditation.
 I tried to be kinder to myself.
 Each blood test revealed a slow but steady improvement and my endocrinologist had no choice but to accept that I was remitting (though each visit he reminded me it wouldn’t last).
 About a year later I was back to normal.
-I conceived and carried my son without event and for the second time in my life, proved the medical establishment very wrong (I’ll tell you about my childhood heart condition and how I avoided major surgery another time).
+I conceived and carried my son without event and for the second time in my life, proved the medical establishment very wrong (I’ve written about my past heart condition here).

 The monkey on my shoulder